| Comparative

 versions through a close consultation whose modalities need to be clearly

+defined.
 The steering committees

 and executing technical structures have been hindered by constraints noted